REHA 3029 Podiatric Practice 2

 On successful completion of this subject, students should be able to:

-- Apply safe work practices including infection control and work health and safety in a clinical setting.
+1. Apply the principles of professionalism, infection control, and work health and safety in a clinical setting.

-- Communicate in a clinical setting including referrals, letter writing, goal orientated management plans and patient education.
+2. Communicate effectively in a culturally responsive strengths-based manner in a clinical setting including referrals, letter writing, goal-orientated management plans and patient education.

 Subject Content